 Jim: --that could be a thought.
 You’re not falling at that moment thinking, I’m sure she intended this for my good.
 (Laughter)

 Shaunti: Pretty much.
-You know, here's the difference.
-It was fascinating As I was talking to the really happy couples and you know, we should explain that what I was doing was researching the happiest couples--
+Here … you know, here’s the difference.
+It was I was talking to the really happy couples and you know, we should explain that what I was doing was researching the happiest couples--

 Shaunti: --to try to find out what they’re doing--